The Savage Custom G&S Online

 The Savage Model 12 action features a fast lock time, an asset to practical accuracy.
 Another accuracy enhancing feature of all Savage Model 12 actions, right or left eject, is Savage's ultra precise method of attaching and headspacing the barrel to the receiver.
 This involves threading the barrel into the receiver and securing the assembly with what is essentially a large lock nut.

 Savage's superb AccuTrigger is the biggest asset to practical accuracy of all.
 It is user adjustable from approximately 1.5-6 pounds.
-The trigger of the G&S Online Model 12 broke at a clean 1 7/8 pounds as measured by an RCBS Precision trigger pull gauge.
-The Savage AccuTrigger remains the best trigger supplied on any mass produced rifle in the world.
+The trigger of the G&S Online Model 12 broke at a clean 1-7/8 pounds as measured by an RCBS Precision trigger pull gauge.

 The safety is a three-position slider mounted on the tang where it is most convenient to operate.
 It is an excellent safety, even if it probably won't see much use on a single shot varmint rifle.